Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 Where Does Ted Turner Live Now?

-Ted Turner spends many of his days on his expansive Western ranches, especially in Montana — most often at his 13,343-acre Snowcrest Ranch or the historic Flying D Ranch.
-Although his tax residence is officially listed as Lamont, Florida, he still keeps a business presence in Atlanta through Turner Enterprises.
+In 2026, Ted Turner spends most of his days on his wide open Western ranches, especially in Montana.
+He is most often seen at his 13,343 acre Snowcrest Ranch or the historic Flying D Ranch.
+His official tax residence is still listed as Lamont, Florida, but he continues to keep a business presence in Atlanta through Turner Enterprises.

 Ted Turner Property Details (Ranches & Reserves)